Position Description for Director of Development

 Qualifications & Requirements

-- Ability to work flexible hours, including some evenings and weekends.
+- Ability to work flexible hours, including evenings and weekends, as the position requires.

 Professional Responsibilities & Relationships